Fixed Points of Parking Functions: Introduction

 \subsection{Parking Words}

-Classical parking words have a well-known interpretation in the language of parking cars.
+\emph{Let $m$ and $n$ be positive integers, not necessarily coprime.} Classical parking words have a well-known interpretation in the language of parking cars.
 There are $n$ parking places and $n$ cars, each indexed from $0$ to $n{-}1$.
 As in~\cite[Section 6]{konheim1966occupancy}, car $i$ has a preference for parking place $\pp_i$, and cars attempt to park as follows: for $0 \leq i \leq n-1$, car $i$ takes the unoccupied parking place with the lowest number larger than or equal to $\pp_i$, should such a parking place exist.
 The \defn{classical parking words} $\Park_n$ are defined as those words for which each car is able to park.